 SLR-01

-• Coordinate with the applicable Reclamation Districts (RDs), FEMA, and CA DWR to regularly update floodplain mapping for potentially affected areas to reflect changes in Base Flood Elevations that account for sea-level rise.
+Action SLR-01-a: Coordinate with the applicable reclamation districts, Federal Emergency Management Agency, and California Department of Water Resources to regularly update floodplain mapping for potentially affected areas to reflect changes in base flood elevations that account for sea level rise.
+Status: Ongoing.

-• Partner with the applicable RDs to establish measures to protect populations, functions, and structures within the affected areas, including performing continued maintenance of RD levee systems and relocating vulnerable communities, infrastructure, and facilities where applicable.
+Action SLR-01-b: Partner with the applicable reclamation districts to establish measures to protect populations, functions, and structures within the affected areas including continued maintenance of reclamation district levee systems and relocation of vulnerable communities, infrastructure, and facilities where applicable.
+Partner with community-based organizations serving vulnerable communities in all aspects of the planning process.
+Status: Ongoing.

 Started